tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 ````

-You can go to the developer document for the usage for each provider actor.
-Because the `sql` branch has added a lot of system features such as transfer fund, sql access, storage etc, it is requred to claim the list in the manifest.
+You can go to the developer documentation for the usage for each provider actor.
+Because the `sql` branch has added a lot of system features such as fund transfer, sql access, storage etc, it's requred to claim the list in the manifest.
 Otherwise, the access will be banned by the tea-runtime.

 ### tables.sql is a standard sql script

-This is the first time you find a non rs file in the src folder.
+This is the first time you'll find a non rs file in the src folder.
 This is a standard SQL file.
-It is nothing but a script to create table.
+It's nothing but a script to create table.

 ````
 CREATE TABLE Tasks